Luther Hanchett

-Luther Hanchett (October 25, 1825 - November 24, 1862) was an American lawyer, politician, and Wisconsin pioneer.
-He represented Wisconsin in the United States House of Representatives and was a member of the Wisconsin State Senate.
+Luther Hanchett (October 25, 1825 – November 24, 1862) was an American lawyer, Republican politician, and Wisconsin pioneer.
+He served one term in the U.S. House of Representatives, representing Wisconsin's 2nd congressional district during the 37th Congress, from 1861 until his death in 1862.
+He previously served four years in the Wisconsin Senate (1857-1861), representing north-central Wisconsin, and served as district attorney of Portage County, Wisconsin.

 Biography

 Born in Middlebury, Ohio, Hanchett attended the common schools.
 He studied law in Ohio and was admitted to the bar in 1846.
 He became a practicing attorney in Fremont, Ohio, but moved to Portage County, Wisconsin, in 1849.
 He engaged in lumber and mining enterprises and was elected District Attorney of Portage County for two years.
 For a short time he was engaged in a partnership with James S. Alban, and, on November 11, 1853, he married Alban's daughter, Lucinda.
 In 1856, he was elected to represent Marathon, Portage, Waupaca, Waushara, and Wood counties in the newly created 27th district of the Wisconsin State Senate.
 He was re-elected in 1858.

 Hanchett was elected as a Republican to the 37th United States Congress to represent Wisconsin's 2nd congressional district and served from March 4, 1861, until his death in Plover, Wisconsin, November 24, 1862.
 He was interred in Plover Cemetery.